-The Handles tab allows you to configure the columns to be displayed under the 'Handles' tab in the 'Properties' dialog of a process.
-For more details on the Properties dialog and the 'Handles' tab, refer to the section Viewing Properties of a Process > Handles.
+The 'Handles' tab allows you to configure the columns to be displayed under the 'Handles' tab in the 'Properties' dialog of a process.
+See Viewing Properties of a Process > Handles, for more details on the Properties dialog and the 'Handles' tab.

-- Select the columns to be displayed by selecting the respective checkboxes - Click OK for your configuration to take effect.
+- · Select the columns to be displayed by selecting the respective check-boxes - · Click 'OK' for your configuration to take effect.

-Next: Stopping, Starting and Handling the Processes
+Next, Stopping, Starting and Handling the Processes